Frequently Asked Questions

 Is there anyone who shouldn't float?

-Floating is safe for almost everyone, but it's not recommended for some people.
+Floating is safe for almost everyone, but still has it's risks and is not recommended for some people.
 You shouldn't float if you have incontinence, uncontrolled epilepsy, open wounds, an infectious disease, drug or alcohol intoxication, or kidney problems.
-If you have a severe medical condition, consult your physician first.
+If you have a heart condition, a severe medical condition, or any other concerns please consult your physician first.
 You should wait at least 3 weeks after receiving a tattoo to float so that it has time to heal and set (Check with your tattoo artist).
 You cannot float if you have Henna coloring in your hair, or a Henna tattoo.
 If you have mobility issues and might need help getting in and out of the float tank, you will need to bring a helper as we cannot help you in and out for liability reasons.
-As long as you can safely get in and out of the tank, you should be safe to float, but similar to other water-based services such as a pool or spa, you need to use caution since floors can become very slippery.
-We don't have staff in our private float suites while guests float so please take our safety concerns seriously.
+As long as you can safely get in and out of the tank, you should be safe to float, but similar to other water-based services such as a pool or spa, you need to use caution since floors can be very slippery.
+We don't have staff in our private float suites while guests float so please take our safety concerns seriously and float at your own risk.